 “Hear Me, See Me: Incarcerated Women Write,” Sarah W. Bartlett presenting the newly-launched book at the Juvenile Justice Conference in Portland, ME.
 October 2013.

-MEDIA COVERAGE, ARTICLES and REVIEWS about Hear Me, See Me and writing inside VT and/or members of our facilitation team
+MEDIA COVERAGE, ARTICLES and REVIEWS about LifeLines, Hear Me, See Me, writing inside VT and/or members of our facilitation team

 – ‘writing inside VT Fall Read-Around‘ by Coralee Holm, City of South Burlington, Vermont blog, November 18, 2016.